Note: You can find the italian version here

 To give a concrete example, suppose Alice runs a cryptocurrency exchange and wants to demonstrate to her customers that she holds a certain amount of Bitcoin in reserve, without revealing the specific Bitcoin addresses or transactions involved.
 She could do this by creating a cryptographic commitment that her Bitcoins in reserve are consistent with the Bitcoin blockchain.
 This allows her to prove to her clients that the Bitcoins in reserve are real and not fraudulent, without revealing any information about Bitcoin addresses or specific balances.

 Alice publishes this evidence allowing her customers to verify and confirm that she holds the Bitcoins she claims to hold.
 Customers can perform this verification at multiple levels, manually for the more experienced using cryptographic libraries, through the use of online services that automate the process making it affordable for anyone, up to verification directly within their own cryptocurrency wallet on their exchange (for those that support this service).

-If you are still unclear how the concept of zero-knowledge proof works, watch this video in which professor Amit Sahai explains the concept to 5 different people: a child, a teenager, a college student, a graduate student, and an expert.
-You might think it’s boring but instead it’s very interesting and within everyone’s reach, not for nothing, it has over 5 million views.
+If you are still unclear about how the concept of zero-knowledge proof works, consider watching this video where Professor Amit Sahai explains the concept to people with varying levels of understanding, including a child, a teenager, a college student, a graduate student, and an expert.
+The video might seem boring, but it is actually very interesting and accessible to everyone, which is why it has over 5 million views.

-All these concepts, still quite alien to most, are the foundations of a “healthy” blockchain that manages to self-regulate by excluding fraudulent operations and can grow stably by bringing its enormous benefits to the general public.
-Regulations will be inevitable, but their flexibility or rigidity will also depend on what the blockchain world has been able to do first in the meantime.
+All of these concepts, which may still be unfamiliar to many, form the foundation of a “healthy” blockchain that can self-regulate by excluding fraudulent operations and grow steadily, providing enormous benefits to the general public.
+Regulations are inevitable, but their flexibility or rigidity will also depend on what the blockchain world can accomplish in the meantime.